vassomak/Vowel-Cepstrum-Analysis/README.md

 * Listening to the audio files from the reconstructed vowels, we notice that the "buzziness" is quite reduced.
 This happens due to the fact that the impulse response calculated is mixed phase.
-Nevertheless, for the most files, although the sound resembles the desired vowel, it does remind of human voice as the "timbre" is missing.
+Nevertheless, for the most files, although the sound resembles the desired vowel, it does not remind of human voice as the "timbre" is missing.
 This is probably due to the fact that impulse response is convoluted with δ[n] rather than sinc functions.
 This results in the sound produced being completely stiff.